Akshita1009/live-streamlit-dashboard-python/README.md

 Next, add the `pd.read_csv()` call within a new function `get_data()` so that it gets properly cached.

 What's caching?
 It's simple.
 Adding the decorator `@st.experimental_memo` will make the function `get_data()` run once.
 Then every time you rerun your app, the data will stay **memo**ized!
 This way you can avoid downloading the dataset again and again.
-Read more about caching [in Streamlit docs](https://docs.streamlit.io/library/api-reference/performance/st.experimental_memo?ref=blog.streamlit.io).

     dataset_url = "https://raw.githubusercontent.com/Lexie88rus/bank-marketing-analysis/master/bank.csv"